emily-bradley/the-gambling-game/gambling_game/README.md

      * example: `python run_game.py -r 100000 -b 100 -p True`
    * Run `pytest test_classes.py` before submitting a PR
 #### 5. Submit a pull request
-   * To submit your agent, create a PR off of your feature branch into main before the due date
+   * To submit your agent, create a PR off of your feature branch into main
-   * Final day to submit: **August 4th, 2023**
-   * Results Announced: **August 7th, 2023**
-   * Algorithms Presentation: **August 9th, 2023**

-**note:** If your agent wins, please be prepared to give a brief description of the algorithm during the August meeting.

 # Further Research and Resources
 * [Article: What is the Multi-Armed Bandit Problem](https://lilianweng.github.io/posts/2018-01-23-multi-armed-bandit/)